Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/brainstorm-gear-ratio.typ

 #nb_todo(
   date: datetime(year: 2023, month: 7, day: 28),
   monthly-schedule: "Behind",
+  yearly-schedule: "On",
   (
     (true, "Brainstorm possible gear ratios for the tank drive.
-(Everyone)"), )
+(Everyone)"), (true, "Select the best gear ratio for the tank drive using a decision matrix.
+(Everyone)"), (true, "Create a plan for the construction of the drivetrain using CAD.
+(Ajibola)"), )
 )